How many immigrants are in Florida?

 Florida residents were foreign-born

-The number of foreign-born residents in Florida increased from 3.6M in 2011 to 4.48M in 2021.
-This rise occurred alongside changes in the native-born population due to births, deaths, and migration.
-The foreign-born population accounted for 21% of Florida's total population in 2021, higher than the national average of 13.6%, and up from 19.2% in 2011.
+The number of foreign-born residents in Florida grew from 3.8M in 2013 to 5M in 2023.
+This increase occurred alongside changes in the native-born population due to births, deaths, and people moving.
+Analyzing the foreign-born share of the total population provides a better view of these demographics.
+In Florida, the foreign-born share of the population was 22.1% in 2023, higher than the US overall at 14.3%, and up from 19.4% in the state since 2013.

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

-In 2021, the metro areas in the US with the highest and lowest foreign-born population shares were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.2% (highest) and Beckley, WV at 0.8% (lowest).
-In Florida, the highest and lowest were Miami-Fort Lauderdale-Pompano Beach, FL at 41.2% and Pensacola-Ferry Pass-Brent, FL at 5.2%.
+From 2018 to 2022, the metro areas (with data) in the US with the highest and lowest foreign-born population share were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.5% foreign-born (highest) and Beckley, WV at 0.9% foreign-born (lowest).
+The highest and lowest among the metro areas in or connected to Florida were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.5% foreign-born (highest) and Pensacola-Ferry Pass-Brent, FL at 5.2% foreign-born (lowest).

 Change location to see this data for other areas